intel/dffml/docs/arch/alice/discussion/0023/reply_0019.md

     - Extend and translate to transact to leverage new web3 concepts such as DIDs off the bat.
     - They are looking at state: https://github.com/hyperledger/transact-rfcs/pull/12
 - Hyperledger Supply Chain SIG
   - Somehow engage as users or members.
-Cross with OpenSSF streams.
+Cross with OpenSSF streams to work on blockchain supply chain security.